syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapClient/Getting-Started.md

 1. Add the script files and CSS files in the head tag of the _Layout.cshtml page.

 	N>
-	> 1. Use the following code sample while adding scripts and styles.
+	> 1. Use the following code example while adding scripts and styles.
-	> 2. Apart from cdn files rest of them can be acquired from the following location
+	> 2. Apart from the cdn files, the rest of them can be acquired from the following location
     > C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\

    ~~~ html